learn-co-students/swift-tableViewNav-readme-swift-intro-000/README.md

 > When something is important enough, you do it even if the odds are not in your favor. ~[Elon Musk](https://en.wikipedia.org/wiki/Elon_Musk)

+## Overview

+In this lesson we'll build an app together that involves laying out the UI, using navigation controllers, and setting up the TableView controller.

-## Learning Objectives - The student should be able to...
+## Learning Objectives

-* Create content when we have a sense at what exactly was presented to the student here.
+* Set up the UI of an application
+* Add a navigation controller to an application
+* Implement a tableview

 ## Introduction